Melvin42/Darkly/Referrer_Based_Access_Control/Resources/Readme.md

 and line 782
 Let's use this browser : "ft_bornToSec".
 It will help you a lot.

-By modifiying the header with burp and a proxy, we can replace both, referer and user-agent by https://www.nsa.gov/ and ft_bornToSec
+By modifiying the header with BurpSuite and a proxy, we can replace both, referer and user-agent by https://www.nsa.gov/ and ft_bornToSec to emulate a connection with other referer and user-agent.

 ## External Resources